 The Lick Run Project is comprised of 12 separate projects to collect stormwater from the Lick Run watershed and convey or carry it to the Mill Creek.
 The projects are a mix of "green" and "gray" infrastructure.
-Green projects include an urban waterway (bioengineered stream) in South Fairmount, wetland forebay, infiltration basins, stream restoration, bioswale, stormwater detention basins and other more natural solutions.
+Green projects include an urban waterway (constructed channel that mimics a natural stream) in South Fairmount, wetland forebay, bioinfiltration basins, stream restoration, bioswale, stormwater detention basins and other more natural solutions.
 Gray projects include new storm sewers and other sewer infrastructure.